jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 1. Which program do you think will perform better?
 2. What part of the Iron Law are you optimizing in this step?
-3. Do you think if you use CSIC ISA, the results will further improve?
+3. Do you think if you use CISC ISA, the results will further improve?
 Why?

 In your report, answer the same questions after simulation supported with data.
-A complete set of simualtion data for this step should include **two configurations** (one for -O0 and one for -O3)
+A complete set of simulation data for this step should include **two configurations** (one for -O0 and one for -O3)

 ### Step IV: General questions